TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 11/Exodus 11.4.md

 ---

-And Moses said, Thus saith Jehovah, About midnight will I go out into the midst of Egypt:
+Moses said, "This is what Yahweh says: 'About midnight I will go out into the midst of Egypt,